turingschool-examples/flashcards-starter/README.md

 Node server running on port 3000
 ```

 *Note that you will not need to you run your server until you are instantiating your `Game` class in Iteration 3.
 Prior to that, you should be using TDD to drive your code.
-You should check the functionality of your application by running `npm test`*
+You should check the functionality of your application by running your tests via `npm test`.*

 ## Where to Add Your Code